What we know about the young missionaries and religious leader killed in Haiti

 Davy Lloyd later called his family to tell them that gang members hit him on the head with the barrel of a gun, forced him upstairs, stole their belongings and left him tied up, Cornett said.

-As people were helping untie Davy Lloyd, another group of armed gunmen showed up, Cornett said.
+As people were helping to untie Davy Lloyd, another group of armed gunmen showed up, Cornett said.

 “No one understood what they were doing, not sure what took place but one was shot and killed and now this gang went into full attack mode,” Missions in Haiti’s posting said.